maydonat/webmethods-api-control-plane/articles/api_control_plane_lifecycle/README.md

    - On-premises.
 You can deploy API Control Plane using docker or helm.

 3. Where is API Control Plane hosted?
+   Software AG provisions API Control Plane on the Software AG Cloud platform exclusively in the Azure West Europe region (Netherlands).

 4.